jindal013/jindal013/README.md

 # hey, i'm chinmay 👋

-i'm an 18-year-old developer and researcher from toronto.
+i'm an 18-year-old developer toronto.

 this summer, i'm exploring autoformalization architectures using lean at  non-trivial. previously, i've built a [fine-tuning platform](https://github.com/jindal013/finetune-marketplace) for non-technical creators, an mcp client to make [autonomous hardware interfaces](https://github.com/jindal013/intellisense), and a semantic search engine for startups. before that, i helped launch a [wildfire prediction pipeline](https://github.com/FireWatch-ai/fireWatch) that raised $10k.